GiftedTerry/PROTECH/README.md

 # PROTECH
-How to know mor about us
+How to know more about us
 # TERRY
 i care very much and i will try to improve with time 🥺
+# important
+Don't forget to join my channel 🙂